-Aspen's commitment to the UN Global Compact
+Aspen's commitment to the United Nations Global Compact ("UN Global Compact")

-Aspen became a signatory to the United Nations Global Compact ("the UN Global Compact") with effect from 31 July 2013 and I am pleased to reaffirm our support of the 10 principles of the UN Global Compact in the areas of human rights, labour, environment and anti-corruption.
+Aspen has been a participant of the UN Global Compact since July 2013.
+I am pleased to reaffirm our support of the 10 principles of the UN Global Compact in the areas of human rights, labour, environment and anti-corruption.

-These principles are embedded in our sustainability commitments and integral to our contribution to the United Nations Sustainable Development Goals ("UN SDGs").
+These principles are embedded in our sustainability commitments and integral to our contribution towards the delivery of the United Nations Sustainable Development Goals ("SDGs").

-Regional ethics officers, appointed for each business in terms of our ethics management programme, are required to annually verify and report on the application of these 10 principles in their regions, serving as a monitoring resource to ensure these principles are thoroughly and consistently applied.
-The regional ethics officers are also engaged with the key business leaders in their relevant operations to ensure that they understand these principles and recommendations and implement the processes and controls necessary to support them.
-The Company Secretary & Group Governance Officer, under the supervision of the Social & Ethics Committee, monitors adherence to the Group's Code of Conduct and ethics management principles and has overarching responsibility on reporting on the application of the 10 principles throughout the Group.
+Regional Ethics & Compliance Officers, who are appointed for each business unit in terms of our ethics management programme, are required to annually verify and report on the application of these 10 principles in their regions, serving as a monitoring resource to ensure these principles are thoroughly and consistently applied as part of the Ethics and Compliance Programme.
+The RECOs also engage with the key business leaders in their relevant businesses to ensure that they understand these principles and recommendations, and implement the processes and controls necessary to support them.
+The Group Executive: Governance & Communications (Company Secretary), with oversight by the Social & Ethics Committee, ensures the implementation of an annual Ethical Business Conduct programme, which includes reporting on the application of the 10 principles throughout the Group.

-In our capacity as a signatory to the UN Global Compact, we look forward to building on our existing reputation for respecting basic human rights, engaging in fair labour practices, being environmentally responsible and having a zero-tolerance approach to bribery, corruption and all other forms of dishonesty.
+In our capacity as a participant to the UN Global Compact, we look forward to building on our existing reputation for respecting basic human rights, engaging in fair labour practices, being environmentally responsible and having a zero-tolerance approach to bribery, corruption and all other forms of dishonesty.

-My thanks must again go to the Social & Ethics Committee for providing guidance on the implementation of policies and procedures applicable to the Group as a whole in respect of the application of the letter and the spirit of the 10 principles set out in the UN Global Compact and monitoring the Group's performance in respect of this application.
+The Social & Ethics Committee has been instrumental in providing guidance on the implementation of policies and procedures applicable to the Group as a whole in respect of the application of the letter and the spirit of the 10 principles, and monitoring the Group's performance in respect of this application.